The Regatta Foundation

 - Biodiversity protection and ecosystem regeneration

-- Supporting organizations such as Dian Fossey Gorilla Fund, Galapagos Conservation Trust, and Queen's Green Canopy
+- Supporting organisations such as Galapagos Conservation Trust

 Community Development

-- Supporting like-minded organizations within their surrounding community
+- Supporting like-minded organisations within their surrounding community

 What They Don't Fund